outcomesinsights/conceptql_spec/README.md

 | 98040 | 11029333 | condition_occurrence | 2008-10-02 | 2008-10-02 | 412 |
 | 98040 | 11029388 | condition_occurrence | 2008-08-09 | 2008-08-09 | 412 |

+#### Considerations

+Currently, temporal comparisons are done with an inner join between the LHS relation and the RHS relation.
+This has some interesting effects:
+- If more than one RHS row matches with an LHS row, multiple copies of the  LHS row will end up in the downstream results
+    - Should we limit the LHS to only unique rows, essentially de-duping the downstream results?
+- If the same row appears in both the LHS and RHS relation, it is likely the row will match itself (e.g. a row occurs during itself and contains itself etc.)
+    - This is a bit awkward and perhaps we should skip joining rows against each other if they are identical (i.e. have the same `criterion_id` and `criterion_type`)?

 ### Time Windows

 There are situations when the date columns associated with a result should have their values shifted forward or backward in time to make a comparison with another set of dates.